lejahmal/PL-indicator/README.md

 ### Steps to Identify Entry Points

-1. **Get the cursor price** of your asset (SYMBOL $ CELL)
+1. **Get the cursor price** of your asset
-2. **Find the price section** by locating your price in the matrix (SYMBOL $ CELL)
+2. **Find the price section** by locating your price in Orderbok (SYMBOL $ CELL)
 3. **Identify the range** – find the highest price (UPPER RANGE) and the lowest price (LOWER RANGE) after the PIVOT price (H10)
-4. **Compare to balance price** – check if the range is above or below the BALANCE PRICE
+4. **Compare to balance price** – check if the range is above or below or oscillates on either side of BALANCE PRICE

 ### Trading Rules by Position

 - THE RANGE IS CONTAINED IN A SINGLE SECTION

-**TREND USED TO BREAK AT BALANCE PRICE**

-     •	case 1 : If LOWER RANGE = BALANCE PRICE → Buy  BALANCE PRICE target RED PRICE
-     •	case 2 : If UPPER RANGE = BALANCE PRICE → Sell BALANCE PRICE target RED PRICE

-**CURSOR PRICE IN UPPER SECTION**

-     •	RANGE > BALANCE PRICE : Check if Case 1 applies if not sell at volatility price target AOP
-     •	RANGE < BALANCE PRICE : check if case 2 applies if not buy at AOP price target volatility

-**CURSOR PRICE IN MIDDLE SECTION**

-     •	RANGE > BALANCE PRICE : check if case 1 applies if not sell at AOP price target middle AOP
-     •	RANGE < BALANCE PRICE : check if case 2 applies if not buy at middle AOP target  AOP price

-**CURSOR PRICE IN LOWER SECTION**

-     •	RANGE > BALANCE PRICE : check if case 1 applies if not sell at middle AOP target volatility
-     •	RANGE < BALANCE PRICE : check if case 2 applies if not buy at volatily price target middle AOP

-**PRICE OSCILLATES ON EITHER SIDE OF THE BALANCE PRICE**

-     •	CLOSE PRICE > BALANCE PRICE : BUY at balance price target Upper Range price
-     •	CLOSE PRICE < BALANCE PRICE : SELL at balance price target Low Range price
+- THE RANGE IS CONTAINED IN A MULTIPLES SECTIONS

 ---